The Chang'an Youth: Plot

 Shen Yiyi (played by Wang Yuwen) lives in the city as an orphan since her childhood and has excellent cooking skills.
 After being taken by the Shen Family, Yiyi befriends with Shen Dieyi (played by Ji Meihan) and care each other like a sister.
 However, Dieyi abruptly dies of a cough and her life remains a mystery.
 In order to repay all of Dieyi and Shen Family's kindness to her, Shen Yiyi replace Dieyi's position and adopt her name, then goes to Chang'an for fulfill the marriage contract with the Tang Family.
-In there as well, Yiyi wants to find out the truth behind her bestfriend's life.
+In there as well, Yiyi wants to find out the truth behind her best friend's life.

 In order to delay the marriage, Yiyi dresses up like a man and enters the Shangyi School along with Dieyi's fiancé, a handsome flower boy Tang Jiuhua (played by Xie Binbin).
 In there, they two also meet Yang Zi'an (played by Caesar Wu) who secretly carrying out the Emperor's order for hide his identity, the sweet 2nd Prince Li Xinyuan (played by Qi Peixin) and a high and mighty swordsman Dugu Muxue (played by Liu Yichang).
-In their education pursuit, they five, who bear secrets of their own learn to trust each other and become bestfriends, solve many strange cases or mysterious case (corrupt officials), face to face with the embassy of the East Kingdom, also form the "Five Students (Sons) of Shangyi" those making them be famous in whole of Chang'an.
+In their education pursuit, they five, who bear secrets of their own learn to trust each other and become best friends, solve many strange cases or mysterious case (corrupt officials), face to face with the embassy of the East Kingdom, also form the "Five Students (Sons) of Shangyi" those making them be famous in whole of Chang'an.
 Beside that, they must ride out the difficulties and bring peace to the Kingdom.